-Last summer we told you about the R22 phase out and with cooling season approaching, Norrell Service Experts wanted to remind you of your options.
+We told you last summer about the R22 phase out and with summer approaching, Norrell Service Experts wanted to remind you of your choices.

 You can purchase recycled R22 now for existing air conditioning systems that use this particular refrigerant.